puritys/nodejs-phplike/README.md

 Execute phplike in module mode sample (phplike 2.0)
 ------------------------------

-You can require module.js of phplike, then you will need prefix to call phplike function, the module mode will not change the method of global object and can separate both of php and node.js.
+You can require module.js of phplike, then you will need prefix to call phplike function, the module mode will not change the method of global object and can separate the Phplike's functions from native Node.js functions .

 ```
     var php = require("phplike/module.js");